ElvisNjogu/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Script that deletes all the regular files with a javascript extension that are present in the current directory and all its subfolders
+Script that counts the number of directories and sub-directories in the current directory